justineMnago/landingpage/README.md

 # landingpage
-this is me practising my css flexbox skills
+this is me practising my css flexbox skills.
+Here is the link to view the page